 First let’s start with the cupcake.
 A peanut butter cupcake.
 I started with my go to vanilla cupcake recipe and added peanut butter to the batter.
 Just be sure not to use natural peanut butter because it may incorporate too much oil into the batter.

 Once the cupcakes have cooled completely you want to remove the center of your cupcake.
+There are 4 easy ways to core your cupcake.
 I created this short video on 4 ways to core your cupcake.
 Give it a quick watch, I’ll wait.

 For this cupcake, I cored them using my apple corer.
 I think it’s my favorite way to core out of all 4 ways.
 I then filled the cupcakes with a grape jam.
 Now you can use whatever jam you would like or even make your own if you are feeling super ambitious.
 I went with good old Smuckers.
 You can pipe the jam in, which is what I did.
 Or just use a spoon.